-I see a Mexico of workers who can not find the jobs or the wages they demand; but I also see a Mexico of workers who have decidedly joined the productive effort, and to whom we must respond with jobs, training, training, and better salaries.
+I see a Mexico of workers who can not find the jobs or the wages they demand; but I also see a Mexico of workers who has decidedly joined the productive effort, and to whom we must respond with jobs, training, training, and better salaries.

-I see a Mexico of young people who face every day the difficult reality of the lack of employment, who do not always have access to education and preparation opportunities.
-Young people are often bordered by crime, drug addiction; but I also see young people who, when they have the support when they have the opportunities they demand, decisively participate with their energy in the progress of the Nation.
+I see a Mexico of young people who face every day the difficult reality of the lack of employment, and who do not always have access to education and preparation opportunities.
+Young people are often bordered by crime, and drug addiction; but I also see young people who, when they have the support when they have the opportunities they demand, decisively participate with their energy in the progress of the Nation.